 Here’s the harsh truth: Your words aren’t working anyway.

-I get it…the kids aren’t listening the way you want them to.
+I get it…the kids aren’t listening to the way you want them to.
 But first things first: Look clearly at the result of all that yelling and getting upset.
 Over time, you just end up yelling more, getting upset more and the kids are doing less.
 It’s a failing system…go please give it up.

 The first step to change is for you to change.
 You must lead by example: that you can keep your calm even when things aren’t going your way.
 How would they learn to keep their cool when life disappoints or frustrates them…unless you show the way?

-Please trust me: you can stay clear headed, even when chaos seems to be right in your face.
+Please trust me: you can stay clear-headed, even when chaos seems to be right in your face.
 Another dramatic, upset voice does not help your family get better.
 It only leads to more drama and more upset, with fewer and fewer results.

 So try the time-out approach.
-Realize that the world will not fall apart when you close the door to you bedroom for few minutes, take a short walk (even if around the house a few times) or simply sit down by yourself for a few minutes.
+Realize that the world will not fall apart when you close the door to your bedroom for few minutes, take a short walk (even if around the house a few times), or simply sit down by yourself for a few minutes.
 Teach your brain, through repeated time-outs, that you can actually choose calm (and the good stuff that comes with it), rather than reactive thinking and the negative, ugly stuff that comes with that.
 You do have the power…just test it.

 In this approach, you also must realize where you have power…and where you do not have power.
 You do NOT have the power to control your kids.
 Learn more about this distinction here: Focus on What You Can Control!
-Read More Here: Control the Controllables!
+Read More Here: Control the controllables!